Zyx8890/synthda/README.md

 kinematically valid video clips by automatically **interpolating human poses** rather than rendering full photorealistic frames.
 The framework is designed to mitigate the issue of imbalanced datasets by creating synthetic data for minority action classes in action-recognition datasets without the need for additional sensors/modality.
 This only uses RGB videos to generate synthetic videos.

 Each component of our proposed framework, can be swapped with models of your choice / components of your choice.
 For the augmentation optimization loop, we have used [action recognition net](https://github.com/NVIDIA/tao_tutorials/tree/main/notebooks/tao_launcher_starter_kit/action_recognition_net) from NVIDIA TAO Toolkit.
+We provided each of the components, to be used individually or stringed together/automated yourself for your specific use-case.
+Our purpose is to enable improved synthetic data generation for human actions.

 ### See our [Wiki Page](https://github.com/NVIDIA/synthda/wiki) for more customization options, and the full [Set Up instructions](https://github.com/NVIDIA/synthda/wiki/Setting-Up-SynthDa).